kimocoder/qualcomm_android_monitor_mode/README.md

 ```
   Monitor mode on QCACLD (QualComm) WiFi (Android) driver is very much possible as the
   modes has been supported all the way, but I stumbled upon a switch that Qualcomm/vendors had DISABLED.

+  We've added some screenshots / tests of 'airodump-ng', 'wifite' and 'tcpdump' down at the bottom here.
 ```

 ### DEPENDENCIES